andreSMO/ProgrammingAssignment2/README.md

 ##Purpose
 The purpose of this R software is to provide an efficient way to cache a matrix and its inverse.
 ##Basic software Structure
-The software contains two main functions:
+The software contains two top level functions:

 -makeCacheMatrix